This simple powerful test will give you precise insight into exactly how your hormones are functioning.

 What is the urine hormone panel?

-Traditional urine hormone tests usually measure only the parent hormone levels, but the more comprehensive urine hormone panel looks at the parent hormone and its metabolites.
+More comprehensive urine hormone panels look at the parent hormone and its metabolites (the substance produced when the parent hormone is broken down or converted).
 This results in a more detailed understanding of hormone metabolism patterns, showing how your body is making, using, processing and clearing hormones.

 Small urine samples are collected at different times of day – they can be taken at home and posted to the lab.